-Figure 38 highlights that conflicts and synergies represent different ends of a scale.
+Figure 34 highlights that conflicts and synergies represent different ends of a scale.
 Coexistence at the centre is more or less neutral, turning into passive synergy where activities benefit each other without much intervention.
 Synergies that require proactive promotion can be classed as cases of active coexistence.
 Conflicts, in turn, arise where coexistence turns negative and leads to mutual exclusion.
 Examples for synergies might be fishing and tourism, both of which benefit from nature conservation; examples for conflicts might be seabed mining and the preservation of seafloor habitats for fishing and/or biodiversity interests.

-Figure 38 also shows that achieving synergies usually requires some active planning and understanding of the benefits, in contrast to conflicts which are characterised by unplanned, mutual disadvantages.
+Figure 34 also shows that achieving synergies usually requires some active planning and understanding of the benefits, in contrast to conflicts which are characterised by unplanned, mutual disadvantages.
 The greater the level of synergy that is achieved between marine activities, the more leadership in MSP is usually required and the greater the efficiency in marine resource use that can be achieved.

 Ideally, MSP seeks to promote efficient resource use.
 It should also highlight situations of "negative coexistence", that is, conflicts where they occur, and suggest ways of resolving them.
 This might mean giving precedence to one use over another in a certain area, or defining the conditions under which a particular activity can take place, or imposing temporal restrictions on certain activities in certain areas.
-In line with the efficiency principle, MSP would also proactively seek to encourage co-use (the "level 2" in figure 38 above), i.e. the multiple use of sea spaces wherever possible.
+In line with the efficiency principle, MSP would also proactively seek to encourage co-use (the "level 2" in figure 34), i.e. the multiple use of sea spaces wherever possible.

-Figure 39 is an assessment of the spatial compatibility of the activities taking place in the central Central MSP Area.
+Figure 35 is an assessment of the spatial compatibility of the activities taking place in the central MSP areas.
 "Compatibility" is understood here as the theoretical ability of the respective activities to take place in the same area at the same time.
 The table shows a preliminary, general assessment.
-The ratings shown are ratings in principle; they do not imply that these activities will necessarily occur or be in conflict in the Central MSP Area.
-Once the potential for conflict and the actual spatial conflicts in the Central MSP Area are known, spatial management measures can be designed to mitigate these conflicts.
-It is likely that the results of the assessment can be transferable to other parts of the Namibian ocean space.
+The ratings shown are ratings in principle; they do not imply that these activities will necessarily occur or be in conflict.
+Once the potential for conflict and the actual spatial conflicts in the MSP areas are known, spatial management measures can be designed to mitigate these conflicts.